Must See Viewpoints (Miradouros) In Lisbon

 11. Parque Eduardo VII

-While primarily a park, Parque Eduardo VII offers several viewpoints from which visitors can enjoy panoramic views of Lisbon.
-From the top of the park, visitors can see the Marquês de Pombal Square, the Avenida da Liberdade, and the downtown area.
+This expansive park features several viewpoints offering panoramic views of Lisbon, including the Marquês de Pombal Square, Avenida da Liberdade, and the downtown area.

 12. Miradouro de Santa Amaro

-Situated in the Alcântara district, Miradouro de Santo Amaro offers views of the Tagus River and the Ponte 25 de Abril bridge.
-It’s a quiet spot away from the tourist crowds, making it perfect for a peaceful moment of contemplation.
+A hidden gem in the Alcântara district, this viewpoint provides serene views of the Tagus River and the Ponte 25 de Abril Bridge.
+It’s a quieter spot perfect for relaxation.

 13. Santa Justa Lift

-While primarily an elevator, the Santa Justa Elevator also offers a panoramic terrace with views of downtown Lisbon.
-Visitors can take an elevator ride to the top for a unique perspective of the city’s rooftops and landmarks.
+While primarily an elevator, the Santa Justa Lift features a panoramic terrace with beautiful views of downtown Lisbon, the river, and the city’s rooftops.

 14. Church of São Vicente de Fora

-This church in the Alfama district offers a rooftop terrace with panoramic views of Lisbon.
-From here, visitors can admire the Alfama rooftops, the Tagus River, and the São Jorge Castle.
+This historic church in the Alfama district has a rooftop terrace offering spectacular views of the district, the Tagus River, and the São Jorge Castle.

 15. The National Pantheon (Panteão Nacional)